 Remember that team culture isn’t about giving everyone bean bag chairs, having a happy hour, and calling it a day.
-Thoughtful projects, discussions, and incremental changes to working practices are all part of making a great team culture, though they can take time to have an impact.
+Thoughtful projects, team workshops, discussions, and incremental changes to working practices are all part of making a great team culture, though they can take time to have an impact.

 Without a shared purpose, it’s hard for a group to feel like they are pulling in the right direction and might not even understand why they are doing what they are doing.
 A poorly defined or nonexistent purpose can leave members feeling isolated or aimless – all of which can have a devastating effect on culture.

 Co-creating and defining a clear purpose for your team can help ensure alignment, get people doing work that makes them happy, and improve communication between team members too.